By Staff writer

 However, the report added that the market average decline is actually around 5 percent over the past six months.

 Mat Green, head of research & consulting UAE, CBRE Middle East, said: "Whilst rentals are tumbling for some prime units, rates for low to mid-end residences have actually remained relatively steady.

 "This has been driven by the lower levels of new supply in this segment, sustained population growth and deflationary wage pressures which have forced some employees to seek lower cost accommodation alternatives amidst an uncertain economic environment.

 "This trend is likely to pick up pace in the short term as vacancy rates rise, particularly in freehold locations such as The Pearl Qatar where there is an active secondary market," said Green.

-Qatar has around 145,000 completed residential units, including those with commercial components, and over the next three years, CBRE expects to see the addition of around 28,000 new residential units, with most to be delivered in locations such as Pearl Qatar, Lusail City and West Bay.For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Qatar has around 145,000 completed residential units, including those with commercial components, and over the next three years, CBRE expects to see the addition of around 28,000 new residential units, with most to be delivered in locations such as Pearl Qatar, Lusail City and West Bay.real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.